Master of Science (M.S.) in Homeland Security

 The Master of Science in Homeland Security (M.S.) is an online degree addressing the growing needs of Homeland Security and law enforcement personnel who face an ever-changing world of transnational crime, terrorism, and other threats.
 It incorporates theoretical and practical studies of the key fields of critical infrastructure, intelligence, terrorism, counter-terrorism, law and associated constitutional issues, and emergency management as they are applicable to the field of Homeland Security.
 The Master of Science in Homeland Security degree is open to all those with bachelor’s degrees, and is especially appropriate to those holding degrees in related subjects, such as criminal justice, law enforcement, emergency management, criminology and related fields.

 - Hold a bachelor’s degree with a GPA of 2.75 or better, including all grades on repeated courses, or hold a bachelor’s degree with a GPA of 3.0 or better in the last 60 hours of undergraduate work.
-Required GPA may be waived on a case by case basis by the department head.
+Required overall GPA may be waived on a case by case basis by the department head.

 - At least two letters of recommendation